Cyber Insurance Glossary: Key Terms Explained

 Aggregate Limit The maximum total amount an insurer will pay across all covered claims during a policy period, regardless of how many incidents occur.
 Once the aggregate is exhausted, the policy provides no additional coverage until renewal.

 Application Warranty A statement made by the insured during the underwriting process that attests to the accuracy of information provided on the application.
-Misrepresentations in the application — even unintentional ones — can void coverage at the time of a claim.
+Misrepresentations in the application, even unintentional ones, can void coverage at the time of a claim.
+See: How to Fill Out a Cyber Insurance Application Without Getting Your Claim Denied

 B

 Business Interruption (BI) Coverage that compensates a business for lost income and operating expenses when a covered cyber event disrupts normal operations.
-Business interruption is now the single largest driver of cyber insurance claims and is typically measured against a waiting period before coverage activates.
+Business interruption is now the single largest driver of cyber insurance claims and is typically subject to a waiting period before coverage activates.
+See: Business Interruption Is Now the Largest Driver of Cyber Losses

 C

 Carrier The insurance company that underwrites and assumes the financial risk of a policy.
 Carriers set the terms, pricing, and appetite for coverage.
-Direct underwriters like SeedPod Cyber work with carriers to place coverage — meaning clients get direct access to the underwriting process without an intermediary broker.
+A broker works with multiple carriers to find the right fit for each client’s risk profile.
+See: Cyber Insurance Carriers Compared

 CIS Controls The Center for Internet Security’s prioritized set of cybersecurity best practices.
 Carriers increasingly expect alignment with CIS Controls as a baseline condition for coverage.
 Documented compliance can accelerate underwriting, reduce sublimits, and lower premiums.

 Claim A formal request submitted to the insurer seeking payment for a covered loss.
-In cyber insurance, claims typically involve notifying the carrier promptly after discovering an incident — policy language specifying notice requirements should be reviewed carefully.
+In cyber insurance, claims typically involve notifying the carrier promptly after discovering an incident.
+Policy language specifying notice requirements should be reviewed carefully.
+See: How to File a Cyber Insurance Claim

 Coinsurance A provision in some policies requiring the insured to share a percentage of losses above the deductible.
-Less common in cyber, but worth checking for in policy wording.
+Less common in cyber, but worth confirming in policy wording.

 Coverage Trigger The specific condition that must be met for a policy to respond.
 In cyber insurance, common triggers include unauthorized access, system failure, or a privacy breach event.